vivaria/edisonrul.ing/docs/source/cards/k/keldo.md

 ### Card Rulings

-●You can't activate Keldo's effect when there are not at least 2 cards in your opponent's GY.
+*   You can't activate Keldo's effect when there are not at least 2 cards in your opponent's GY.
-●The owner of the Deck shuffles it and the controller of Keldo cuts the Deck.
+*   The owner of the Deck shuffles it and the controller of Keldo cuts the Deck.